Open-Systems-Pharmacology/docs/part-4/tools.md

 The scope of the search can be selected in the **Scope** combobox:

-- Selecting Project will search through the entire project, meaning all contained building blocks and simulations.
+* Selecting Project will search through the entire project, meaning all contained building blocks and simulations.

-- Selecting Local will search only within the currently edited building block.
+* Selecting Local will search only within the currently edited building block.

-- Selecting AllOfSameType will search within the currently edited building block and all other building blocks of the same type.
+* Selecting AllOfSameType will search within the currently edited building block and all other building blocks of the same type.
 If, for example, you are currently editing a Molecules building block and have several of them in your project, the search will show results from _all_ molecules building blocks.

 Several search options can be selected by checkboxes:

-- Checking **Match whole word** will only return results where the whole word is matching what is entered in the **Search** input box.
+* Checking **Match whole word** will only return results where the whole word is matching what is entered in the **Search** input box.

-- Checking **Use regular expression** will treat the text in the **Search** input box as a Regular Expression in the search.
-See other references (e.g., http://en.wikipedia.org/wiki/Regular_expression) for the explanation of a Regular Expression if you are not familiar with them.
+* Checking **Use regular expression** will treat the text in the **Search** input box as a Regular Expression in the search.
+See other references (e.g., http://en.wikipedia.org/wiki/Regular\_expression) for the explanation of a Regular Expression if you are not familiar with them.

-- Checking **Match Case** will only return results where the upper and lower case of the characters entered into the **Search** input box matches.
+* Checking **Match Case** will only return results where the upper and lower case of the characters entered into the **Search** input box matches.
 This checkbox cannot be used in combination with **Use regular expression** and will thus become inactivated once you select the previous checkbox.

 To start the search, click on the magnifier glass icon at the right side of the **Search** input box.
 The results will then be displayed in the Search Results table; if nothing is found, this list will remain empty.
 Initially, only the building block names with search hits are listed in the results window, but you can expand the lists by clicking the symbol in front of the name.

-{% hint style="tip" %}
+{% hint style="info" %}
 Double-clicking a listed item will show it in the edit window where you can view it in detail or enter changes.
 {% endhint %}